From Here to There

 From Here to There is a trip planning tool and category-winning web app built during the 2016 New Haven Hackathon.
 It that allows users to easily plan and coordinate group activities (as long as the travel origin and destinations are train stations).

-Tech Stack: HTML, CSS, AngularJS, bower
+Tech I Worked With: HTML, CSS, AngularJS, bower

 Responsibilities: Original Concept, Front-End Development, Design, Project Management

 Team: Gabriel Ortiz (Design and Research), Victor (Front-End Development), Mike (API Research)

 I went to the New Haven hackathon last weekend and worked with 3 other cool people to build a web app!

 For our project, we built an app called “From Here to There”.
 From Here to There is a trip planning tool that allows users to easily plan and coordinate group activities.
 The “Organizer” first sets the meetup location (a train station), date, and time.
 The organizer then gets a link to send to participants with that information filled in.
 The participants enter their departure location and are given the last train that will get them there on time.
 The app won a prize for being the best app that incorporated a sponsor (scriptr) service.

 There’s a bunch of things to fix, such as a better user experience and the extended train schedule is pretty funky.
 Plus, the detect location feature isn’t finished yet.
 But!
 There was about 29 hours in total to finish the project, so we’re extremely proud about the fact that it actually that works.
 I definitely have plans to continue working with the team to improve and market it more.

 The slides we used for our presentation at the hackathon are here: https://docs.google.com/presentation/d/1gzuCubRaOQYThq2Z6GLYX9FpUaGOzx5r6JIKfxzWpLA/edit#slide=id.gd9c453428_0_16